 In Section 11.22.6.3.3 (Trigger-based and non-Trigger-based Ranging Measurement Negotiation)

 An ISTA and an RSTA may negotiate a phase shift feedback mode of the non-TB ranging and TB ranging measurement exchange, for either the RSTA-to-ISTA LMR and/or ISTA-to-RSTA LMR.
-In this case, instead of the TOA t2 of the UL NDP, the RSTA-to-ISTA LMR carries the phase shift tp2 of UL NDP.
-For the ISTA-to-RSTA LMR, instead of the TOA t4 of the DL NDP, the ISTA-to-RSTA LMR carries phase shift tp4 of DL NDP.
+For the Passive Location Ranging case the ISTA to RSTA LMR is carried in the ISTA Passive Location Measurement Report frame and the broadcast LMRs are carried in the Primus and Secundus RSTA Broadcast Passive Location Measurement Report frames.
+In this case, instead of the TOA t2 of the UL NDP, the RSTA-to-ISTA LMR carries the phase shift tp2 (PS-TOA t2) of UL NDP.
+For the ISTA-to-RSTA LMR, instead of the TOA t4 of the DL NDP, the ISTA-to-RSTA LMR carries phase shift tp4 (PS-Corr to t2) of DL NDP.
+For the case of Passive Location Ranging, the ISTA Passive Location Measurement Report frame carries tp4 (PS-Corr to t2) and TOD t1.
 The ISTA and RSTA can use Equations (11-xx) and (11-yy) to derive the RTT.

 An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability.